simple-crypto/simple-website/vision.md

 solutions relying on long-term public audits can reach (see for example the cases of [Crypto-1](https://en.wikipedia.org/wiki/Crypto-1){:target="_blank"}, [COMP128](https://en.wikipedia.org/wiki/COMP128){:target="_blank"} or [Keeloq](https://en.wikipedia.org/wiki/KeeLoq){:target="_blank"}).
-Next, new designs
+Next, new design
 ideas have been introduced in order to prevent such cryptanalysis results (as for example surveyed in [\[KR11\]](#KR11) for block ciphers).
 Finally, formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes (see for example [\[B+97\]](#B+97) for the case of symmetric encryption).
-As a result, in a vast majority of the cases, the recommended practice in 2020 is to use open and standardized algorithms together with provably secure modes of operation rather than closed-source ones.
+As a result, in a vast majority of the cases, the recommended practice in 2020 is to use open and standardized primitives together with provably secure modes of operation rather than closed-source ones.

 **From algorithms to implementations**

 Research progresses have been an enabling factor for the development and deployment of open cryptographic algorithms.
 Yet, these progresses also encountered new challenges with the first public reports of physical attacks in the late 1990s.
-In their seminal work on Differential Power Analysis, Kocher at al. showed that without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
+In their seminal work on Differential Power Analysis, Kocher at al. showed that, without special care, cryptographic implementations leak "side-channel information" that can be easily exploited to recover the key material of cryptographic algorithms [\[KJJ99\]](#KJJ99).
 Boneh et al. showed that a similar issue occurs if faults can be injected during the execution of the algorithms [\[BDL97\]](#BDL97).